|1994 Asian Games Gold Medalist|

-Baltiev started his career in FC Zhetysu in 1997 and moved to Kazakhstani grand FC Kairat a year later.
+Ruslan Baltiev started his career in FC Zhetysu in 1997 and moved to Kazakhstani club FC Kairat a year later.
 In 2001, he moved to FC Sokol Saratov. in Russia before joining FC Dinamo Moscow and FC Moscow.
 He later played for FC Tobol and FC Zhemchuzhina-Sochi.
-Howe played 73 times for Kazakhstan.
+He played 73 times for Kazakhstan.

 AM: Server Djeparov (Uzbekistan)

 Server Djeparov won the Asian Footballer of the Year twice in 2008 and 2011.
 Since 2002, he played over a 100 times for Uzbekistan.
 He was the captain of the team that reached the semifinal of the 2011 Asian Cup.
 From 2001 to 2007, he played for Pakhtakor before moving abroad.
 He has played for FC Seoul and Seongnam FC in South Korea as well as clubs in Saudi Arabia, Iran and Kazakstan.
 Server Djeparov is of Crimean Tatar and Russian descent and speaks fluent Russian.

 Born in Kazakhstan, he played for SKA-Khabarovsk while he was in the Soviet Army.
 He moved to CSKA Moscow, where he played for 9 seasons and served as their captain for 4 years.
 From 1976 to 1983, he was capped 6 times.
 He made his debut in 1976 against Argentina.
 He played in a 1982 FIFA World Cup qualifier, but was not selected for the final tournament squad.